imadmian/gravie-project/README.md

 # Gravie Software Engineer Challenge

-## Instructions
+## Challenge solution
-After completing the challenge below, please send us an email with the location of your repository.
-If your repository is private, be sure to add us as collaborators so we can view your code.

-## Starting the SPA Application

-To start the app:
+To run the app:

 ```
 lein figwheel
 ```
 Then point your browser to `http://localhost:3449`.

 Deployed to Heroku: [Demo](https://giant-bomb-app.herokuapp.com)

+## Instructions
+After completing the challenge below, please send us an email with the location of your repository.
+If your repository is private, be sure to add us as collaborators so we can view your code.
 ### Time Box
 3-4 Hours